 Moving into the future, the project team hopes to change the way New Orleans operates in relation to water.
 From a policy standpoint, the team hopes that in the next 15–20 years, pilot projects from the plan will transition to city-wide changes, leading to alterations in design standards and public works projects that improve the management of stormwater and reduce flooding.
 During the planning process, each city pump station was assigned a specific volume of water it would have to pump given a 10-year storm event, with higher numbers reflecting a higher flood risk for the adjacent area.
 The team is currently tracking water assignments at different pump stations in the city, and hopes that as projects and policy measures are implemented, water assignments at each pump will drop to zero, representing mitigated flood risk.
 Currently, there is limited funding to continue this monitoring, and there is no review process in place for future evaluations of the plan’s effectiveness.
 The project team aspires to secure funding within the next several years to finance continued monitoring of municipal pump stations and to design and implement an plan review process in order to incorporate lessons learned and to keep the GNO Urban Water Plan up-to-date with changing needs and conditions as the city and the region evolve.

-Reynier, W. (2017).
+Reynier, W. and R.M.
+Gregg (2021).
 Enhancing Flood Resilience with the Greater New Orleans Urban Water Plan [Case study on a project of Waggonner & Ball Architects].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/enhancing-flood-resilience-greater-new...
-(Last updated December 2017)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: https://www.cakex.org/case-studies/enhancing-flood-resilience-greater-new-orleans-urban-water-plan (Last updated October 2021)